Best Times to Visit Roatán, Honduras

 Essential Travel Tips

 US dollars are widely accepted in Roatán, but you'll get a better exchange rate if you use lempiras (HNL), the local currency.
-Smaller, local businesses might prefer lempiras, and you'll avoid the slight markup some places add for USD transactions.
-ATMs are readily available in West Bay and West End, but always check your bank's international transaction fees beforehand.
+Smaller, local businesses might prefer lempiras, so it's handy to have some on hand, especially for street food and smaller purchases.
+ATMs are readily available in West Bay and West End, but always check exchange rates before withdrawing.

 Roatán is generally safe, but like any tourist destination, petty theft can occur.
-Avoid displaying expensive jewelry or electronics, especially at night.
-Stick to well-lit areas, and don't walk alone on less populated beaches after dark.
-Consider using a taxi or ride-sharing service instead.
+Avoid displaying expensive jewelry or electronics, and be aware of your surroundings, especially at night.
+Stick to well-lit and populated areas, and don't wander off alone on secluded beaches.

 Weather Details